 - Radiotherapy - if the osteosclerotic lesions are single or restricted to a limited area.

 - If osteosclerotic lesions are widespread - chemotherapy or autologous stem cell transplantation.
 Possible treatments include:

 - Cyclophosphamide ± prednisolone.

-- High-dose chemotherapy with stem cell transplantation - although this carries significant risks.
+- High-dose chemotherapy with stem cell transplantation.

 Further reading & references

 - Dispenzieri A; POEMS Syndrome.
 Hematology Am Soc Hematol Educ Program.
 2005:360-7.

 - Dispenzieri A, Kyle RA, Lacy MQ, et al; POEMS syndrome: definitions and long-term outcome.
 Blood.
 2003 Apr 1;101(7):2496-506.
 Epub 2002 Nov 27.